WAFC (AM)

-WAFC (590 AM, "Pure Country") is a commercial radio station in Clewiston, Florida, serving Hendry County.
-It airs a classic country radio format and is owned by Glades Media Group.
-It also carries University of Florida Gators football games.
-The studios and offices are on North Park Street in Okeechobee.
+WAFC (590 AM, "Pure Country") is a commercial radio station licensed to Clewiston, Florida, United States, and serving Hendry County.
+Owned by Glades Media Group, it airs a classic country format and carries University of Florida Gators football games.
+Studios and offices are located on North Park Street in Okeechobee.

-By day, WAFC is powered at 930 watts.
-But to protect other stations on 590 AM from interference, at night it reduces power to 470 watts.
-Programming is also heard on three FM translators in Clewiston (100.5), LaBelle (105.1) and Belle Glade (92.5).
+WAFC programming is also heard on three FM translators in Clewiston (100.5), LaBelle (105.1) and Belle Glade (92.5).